logo for my-island-penang.com

 The drummers must ensure that the drumming must closely mimic the emotions of the mystical lion gesture and performance.
 With this in mind, they are supposed to bring the Lion to LIFE!

 Gestures, emotions and expressions by the performers must include excitement, caution, curiosity, playful, anger, sleepiness, confusions, laziness, happiness and sadness.
-Some troops even include acrobatic skills to add excitement to the performance in Penang Lion Dance.

 Long ago in China, in a tiny Hokkien village lived a fearful demon named Nien.
 Whenever there was a harvest, he would come into the village to rob and loot all of their harvest.

 Frightened sad and unhappy, the villages congregated and thought of a plan to fight with the demons.
+But none is as big and fearful looking like the Evil Nien.

+So as there were craftsmen, they decided to make a huge lion with bamboo and paper.
 Then added to it, someone said to include all their pots and pans to make loud noises to scare off the Nien.

 So on the 8th night, having hidden in the sugar plantations and praying to Jade Emperor for some miracle, they braved out to fight the Evil Demon Nien.